Dealing with Hayfever

 #9 Avoid drying clothes outdoors on high pollen days since the fabrics collect all the pollen like a big filter.
 If you still want to air- and sun-dry your washing, at least try not to hang it out at dusk and dawn since that's the pollen rush-hour time, as you know.

 #10 Lastly, something people tend to forget about when it comes to hayfever (and illnesses in general): the aspect of nutrition.
 For example, you should eat plenty of foods that are rich in magnesium and methionine to reduce histamine levels.
 Good sources are sunflower seeds, nuts, oats and leafy greens.

 Another easy way to ease hayfever symptoms is to drink peppermint tea.
 Peppermint contains a substance called rosmarinic acid, a powerful antioxidant that blocks production of allergy-producing leukotrienes.
 Tea in summer?
 Yes.
 Sweeten it with honey or agave syrup, let it cool off a bit and then put the tea pot into the fridge for an hour or so.
 It's delicious.

-Also: Here's a sneaky little Sneak Peak to my current project: garden gnomes. yeah. #dontaskwhy
+Also: Here's a sneaky little sneak peek at my current project: garden gnomes.
+Yeah.
+Don't ask.

 On that note: Have a happy, hayfever-free day!